minhnhat98/fe-challenge/README.md

 ### `npm i / yarn`

-Runs the app in the development mode.\
+Install required package for the app in development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

 ### `npm start / yarn start`